-The data protection impact assessment (DSFA) is of key importance for several reasons:
+The Data Protection Impact Assessment (DPIA) is of key importance for several reasons:

-Article 35(7) of the GDPR states that a DSFA must include a systematic description of the intended processing operations, assessing the necessity and proportionality of the processing in relation to the purpose, and evaluating the risks to the rights and freedoms of the data subjects.
+Article 35(7) of the GDPR states that a DPIA must include a systematic description of the intended processing operations, assessing the necessity and proportionality of the processing in relation to the purpose, and evaluating the risks to the rights and freedoms of the data subjects.

 The DPIA begins by identifying any processing activities that could pose a high risk to the rights and freedoms of individuals.